Consisting of three parts Scotch and one part Amaretto, the Godfather cocktail is a superb Whisky-based sip with a hint of almonds.

-Typically, an Amaretto contains between 20% and 28% of alcohol by volume.
-And among the many different brands producing Amaretto, Disaronno is the most popular and my preferred choice for the Godfather.
+Among the many different brands producing Amaretto, Disaronno Amaretto is the most popular and also my preferred choice for the Godfather.

-If you're looking for more drinks to make with Disaronno, make sure to check out our list of the best Disaronno cocktails.
+If you're looking for more drinks to make with your open bottle of Disaronno, make sure to check out our list of the best Disaronno cocktails.

 The best ratio for the Godfather Cocktail

 The brand DiSaronno suggests using a 1:1 ratio of Scotch to Amaretto.
-Other, a lot more Scotch-forward concoctions use eight parts of Scotch for one part of Amaretto.
+Other, a lot more Scotch-forward recipes suggest a whooping eight parts of Scotch for one part of Amaretto.

 History of the Godfather cocktail